-5.6.4 Pharmacokinetic (PK) sampling
+5.5.3 Pharmacokinetic (PK) sampling

-Pharmacokinetic evaluation blood samples will be drawn pre-dose, 90 minutes, and 4 hours post dose on each of four drug dosing days.
+Pharmacokinetic evaluation blood samples will be drawn 1 to 2 and 4 to 6 hours post dose (max two PK draws per drug dosing day) on each of four drug dosing days.
 All PK measurements will be optional and are not required for study participation.

-Baclofen concentrations will be determined with a low volume, validated liquid chromatography tandem mass spectrometry (LC-MS/MS) assay provided by the iC42 Clinical Research and Development Laboratory (Uwe Christians, MD, PhD, director), University of Colorado, Aurora, Colorado, USA.
+Acamprosate, minocycline, and lovastatin concentrations will be determined with a low volume, validated liquid chromatography tandem mass spectrometry (LC-MS/MS) assay provided by the iC42 Clinical Research and Development Laboratory (Uwe Christians, MD, PhD, director), University of Colorado, Aurora, Colorado, USA.

 Concentration data will be analyzed by compartmental and non-compartmental pharmacokinetic analysis with the software package WinNonlin (Version 4.0.1, Pharsight Corporation, Palo Alto, CA) using a weighed least-squares algorithm.
-Population PK analysis will be conducted using NONMEM version 7.2.0 (ICON, Ellicott City, MD) on a 64-bit Linux Operation System with an

-Intel Fortran Compiler (v 12.0).
+Population PK analysis will be conducted using NONMEM version 7.2.0 (ICON, Ellicott City, MD) on a 64-bit Linux Operation System with an Intel Fortran Compiler (v 12.0).
 PDx-Pop (version 5, ICON, Ellicott City, MD) will be used as the graphical user interface for running NONMEM and for processing NONMEM output.
 Visualization of NONMEM output was implemented by Xpose 4 package in R (v 2.15.0.).
 First order conditional estimation with interaction (FOCE-I) will be employed throughout to simultaneously estimate the typical population PK parameters, random effect of inter-individual variability and residual errors.
 Model structure selection will be based on goodness-of-fit criteria, including convergence with at least 3 significant digits, diagnostic plots, physiological plausibility of the parameter estimates and Akaike Information Criterion (AIC).
-Inter-individual variability (IIV) will be modeled using an exponential model which assumes a normally distributed inter-individual variable with a mean of zero and a variance of ω 2.
+Inter-individual variability (IIV) will be modeled using an exponential model which assumes a normally distributed inter-individual variable with a mean of zero and a variance of $\omega$ 2.